 Wild morning, pretties!
 I haven’t published any DIY skincare recipes with natural ingredients for quite a while.
-That’s why I present to you this post, which is all about making bentonite clay mask for acne.
+That’s why I present to you this post, which is all about making bentonite face mask recipe for acne.
 This homemade clay mask contains only natural and organic ingredients, super beneficial for the skin.

 *Some of the links in this post might be affiliate links.
 Affiliate links come at no extra cost to you.
 These links allow me to share the products I authentically recommend (and use) and support Wild for Nature by receiving a small commission.